Dhruvid98/SFAL-VSD-SoC-Design/Day 10/README.md

 #### Modelling of RVMYTH
 * RVMYTH is written in TL-Verilog, but we need to convert it to Verilog so that its results can be used SoC
-* Here Sandpiper saas is used to translate into verilog.
+* Here, Sandpiper saas is used to translate into verilog.

 [Model the RVMYTH](https://github.com/shivanishah269/risc-v-core)

+#### PLL and DAC modeling
+* PLL and DAC are analog blocks and cannot be synthesized.
+To test their functionality in simulations, we model their behavior.
+Verilog’s `real` datatype can be used to simulate analog-like behavior in a digital environment.
+* [This](https://github.com/vsdip/rvmyth_avsdpll_interface) was the earlier implementation of the PLL model.
+However, with a few modifications, the [updated version(https://github.com/lakshmi-sathi/avsdpll_1v8) of the PLL model is now being used.
+* [Reference](https://github.com/vsdip/rvmyth_avsdpll_interface) to model the PLL
+* [Reference](https://github.com/vsdip/rvmyth_avsddac_interface) to model the DAC
 </details>